June 02, 2020

 • Keeping in mind that the cable has to ultimately connect to the junction box, embed the first sensor in the flanged housing.
 Using grub screws, fasten the sensor to the guide plate, guaranteeing that 10mm of the tube face is outside the face of the guide plate.

-• Secure the sensors by screwing them to their respective connecting rods to keeping in mind the position of extensometer “1”.
+• Secure the sensors by screwing them to their respective connecting rods keeping in mind the position of extensometer “1”.

 CAUTION: You may need to replace the thread used while mounting the sensor.
 Make sure you don’t use the thread sealant as it may be difficult to remove them later on.

-• Using Encardio Rite Readout unit, measure the displacement of the sensor.
+• Using the Encardio Rite Readout unit, measure the displacement of the sensor.
 Reading at this stage should be around the initial reading.
-To set the reading precisely, lose the respective sensor with grub screws (8) and reposition the sensor in guide plate and tighten the grub screws again.
+To set the reading precisely, lose the respective sensor with grub screws (8) and reposition the sensor in the guide plate and tighten the grub screws again.

 • Set your reading to zero in the Model EDI-54V to set the position of the sensor.
-Subsequent readings will determine relative displacement between anchors.
+Subsequent readings will determine the relative displacement between anchors.

 • Connect the nipple (22) to the socket of flanged housing and attach the junction box assembly (23) to the cables from sensors routed to the junction box.